rwalke/baRcodeR/README.md

 ## Introduction

-`baRcodeR` is a R package for generating unique indentifier strings and pintable 2D (QR) barcodes, with the aim of improving repeatability of labelling, tracking and curating data from biological samples.
+`baRcodeR` is a R package for generating unique indentifier strings and printable 2D (QR) barcodes, with the aim of improving repeatability of labelling, tracking and curating data from biological samples.
 Specifically, users can:

 * generate simple ID codes (Ex001, Ex002, Ex003 ...),
 * generate hierarchical (i.e. nested) ID codes (A01-B01, A01-B02, A02-B01, A02-B02, A03-B01 ...),
 * generate printable PDF files of paired ID codes and QR barcodes with default spacing for ULINE 1.75" * 0.5" WEATHER RESISTANT LABEL for laser printer; item # S-19297 (uline.ca)
 * customize the PDF layout for any type of printable format (e.g, vinyl stickers, waterproof paper)
 * generate reproducible code for archival purposes (e.g. in publications or online repositories)
-* create CSV files to link uniqeIDs and sampling hierarchy with downstream data collection workflows
+* create CSV files to link unique IDs and sampling hierarchy with downstream data collection workflows

 ## Using the RStudio addin